swethagumpena/NetGameSim_441/README.md

 6) ### [SimilarityScoreCalculation](src/main/scala/utils/SimilarityScoreCalculation.scala) [Util]
    A custom similarity function called Jaccard Similarity is used to compute the similarity between two sets and returns a Double value representing the degree of similarity between the sets.
 If the sets are completely disjoint (i.e., have no elements in common), the Jaccard similarity will be 0.
 If the sets are identical, the Jaccard similarity will be 1.
 7) ### [LikelihoodComputation](src/main/scala/LikelihoodComputation.scala) [MapReduceJob]
    This map reduce job receives the outputs from NodesSimScore and EdgesSimScore jobs.
 It receives scores for each node with every other node and each edge with every other edge.
 Here, we call _findBestScore_ function which selects the best score for a particular node or edge.
 This selected value is the traceability link for that particular node/edge.
-Based on the score and threshold values, a node or an edge is considered to be Added/Modified/Removed/Unchanged
+Based on the score and threshold values, a node or an edge is considered to be Added/Modified/Removed/Unchanged.
    The nodes and edges are classified based on the following conditions:
  - If the max score is > 0.9, it is considered to be Unchanged node/edge
  - If the max score is between 0.5 and 0.9, it is considered to be a modified node/edge
  - If the score is less than 0.5, it is considered to be a removed node/edge
  - If a node or edge from perturbed has no elements with a score between 0.1 and 0.9, it is considered to be an added node/edge
     The output of the mapper is: key is AddedNodes/ModifiedNodes/RemovedNodes/UnchangedNodes/AddedEdges/ModifiedEdges/RemovedEdges/UnchangedEdges and the value is the id of that node or edge.
-The reducer then appends all values based on the key resulting in what all nodes and edges have been changed or have remained unchanged
+The reducer then appends all values based on the key resulting in what all nodes and edges have been changed or have remained unchanged.
 8) ### [AlgoPerformance](src/main/scala/AlgoPerformance.scala) [MapReduceJob]
     Here, the input yaml (generated by NetGraphSim aka Golden Set) is loaded and parsed to compare with the changes my algorithm has detected.
 To every entry in the YAMLs I then classify it to be an ATL/DTL/CTL/WTL.
 The decision is made based on the following criteria:
  - If my algorithm predicts a node/edge is unchanged or modified and the golden set also says it is unchanged or modified respectively, it is considered to be an ATL (ATL - correctly accepted Traceability Link)
  - If my algorithm predicts a node/edge is added or removed and the golden set also says it is added or removed respectively, it is considered to be a DTL (DTL - correctly discarded Traceability Link).
 It is a DTL because when a node/edge is added/removed it wouldn't have a corresponding link with the original
  - If my algorithm wrongly predicts a node/edge to be added/modified/removed/unchanged as per the golden set, it is considered to be a WTL (WTL - wrong Traceability Link that algo accepts)
  - If my algorithm does not predict a node/edge to be added/modified/removed/unchanged, but it is present in the golden set, it is considered to be a CTL (CTL - correct Traceability Link that are mistakenly discarded by your algo)
     The output of my mapper is: key is ATL/DTL/WTL/CTL and value is one.
-The reducer then sums up all ATLs, DTLs, CTLs and WTLs and gives the final count of each of these parameters
+The reducer then sums up all ATLs, DTLs, CTLs and WTLs and gives the final count of each of these parameters.
 9) ### [GoodnessEstimation](src/main/scala/utils/GoodnessEstimation.scala) [Util]
     Once all these jobs are successful, we calculate the goodness of the algorithm in terms of ACC (Accuracy), BTLR (Balance True Label Ratio) and VPR (Precision Ratio) using the ATL, DTL, CTL and WTL values computed in the last MR job.
 The ratios are calculated using the following formulae:
  - GTL (Good Traceability Link) = ATL + DTL